dariosky/flatdario/README.md

 You have to create an app [here](https://developer.vimeo.com/apps/new) and put their credentials in `appkeys/vimeo.json`

+### RSS

+Collect entries from any RSS feed (or Atom or CDF).
+Just provide the feed url.

 ### Serve dynamically

 There is an additional mode to serve the generated site,